tamnguyenbbt/Okapi/README.md

 * After changing order to be more than 1 for a test object, use **RestoreDefaultShortestDomDistanceDepth()** to set the order back to 1 (default) when needed.

-* If more than one web elements are found (same shorest DOM distances), by default, the ones with smallest loop are returned, larger loops being filtered out/removed (filter being ON).
+* If more than one web elements are found (same shortest DOM distances), by default, the ones with smallest loop are returned, larger loops being filtered out/removed (filter being ON).
 To turn this filter off/on, use **FilterByShortestRootAnchorDomDistance(bool on)**.
 To understand how this filter works, imagine multiple triangles (A-R-S) where A is anchor element, R is root element and S is search element.
 If multiple search web elements are found initially, there are multiple ARS triangles.
-They all shares the same A. Smallest html loops have the shorest A to R DOM distance.
+They all shares the same A. Smallest html loops have the shortest A to R DOM distance.

 ## Memory Cache

 * Okapi TestObject class has a built-in memory caching mechanism to boost performance.
-It manages the cache automatically in a smart way for most of the case.
+It manages the cache automatically in a smart way for most of the cases.

 * When you use the same variable to store a TestObject object for multiple actions in series then you need to clear the cache manually when you know that DOM has changed since the last action.